1929–30 FA Cup: First round proper

-At this stage 41 clubs from the Football League Third Division North and South joined 24 non-league clubs and Third Division North side York City, who came through the qualifying rounds.
-Crystal Palace and Swindon Town were given a bye to the Third Round.
-To make the number of matches up, non-league Mansfield Town and Ilford were given byes to this round.
+At this stage 41 clubs from the Football League Third Division North and South joined the 25 clubs who came through the qualifying rounds.
+Crystal Palace and Swindon Town were given byes to the third round.
+To make the number of matches up, non-league sides Mansfield Town and Ilford were given byes to this round, with Ilford being the winner of the previous season's FA Amateur Cup.

 34 matches were scheduled to be played on Saturday, 30 November 1929.
-Seven were drawn and went to replays in the following midweek fixture, of which two went to a second replay.
+Seven were drawn and went to replays in the following midweek fixture, while third division clubs Clapton Orient and Doncaster Rovers needed second replays to see off qualifiers Folkestone and Shildon respectively.

 Second round proper

 The matches were played on Saturday, 14 December 1929.
 Three matches were drawn, with replays taking place in the following midweek fixture.

 Third round proper

-The 44 First and Second Division clubs, entered the competition at this stage, along with Third Division Crystal Palace and Swindon Town.
-Also given a bye to this round of the draw were amateur side Corinthian.
+The 44 First and Second Division clubs entered the competition at this stage, along with Crystal Palace, Swindon Town and amateur side Corinthian.

 The matches were scheduled for Saturday, 11 January 1930.
 Eight matches were drawn and went to replays in the following midweek fixture, of which one went to a second replay.
+All teams in this round apart from Corinthian were Football League teams, but York City was the last participating side from the qualifying rounds.